simonqhughes/mevo_mv/docs/ARM_MBED/REQ/ARM_MBED_REQ_0001/cfstore_requirements.md

 of CFSTORE?

 - Who needs it: Provisioning,
-- Why do they need it: to port to multiple platform OS's
+- Why do they need it: to port to multiple platform OSs
 - When do they need it:
 - Who is proposing it:
 - Design suggestions: